Vacuda/Fetch_BackendTest/README.md

 This is the default.
 The web service will run until you manually exit it.(Ctrl + C)

-* Open a different terminal, again navigating to the root directory.
+* Open a different terminal, again navigating to the root directory
 * Type: curl http://localhost:8080/receipts/process
 * This returns an array of int ids according to the files in the examples folder
 * Type: curl http://localhost:8080/receipts/{id}/points